prod-feng/lustre-zfs-centos7/README.md

 The ZFS packages and information can be found here: http://zfsonlinux.org/.
 I chose DKMS package, as described here: https://github.com/zfsonlinux/zfs/wiki/RHEL-%26-CentOS

 The RPM packages of most recent version zfs-0.6.5.8 seems do not work well with Lustre 2.8(Can not load osd-zfs module, so can not start Lustre at the end).
-Maybe rebuild the RPMs can solve the problem, but I chose to install an older versio: zfs-0.6.4.2.
+Maybe rebuild the ZFS RPMs can solve the problem, but I chose to install an older versio: zfs-0.6.4.2.

-After setting as recommended, it's time to install zfs:
+After setting as recommended, it's time to install ZFS:

 >]#yum install zfs-0.6.4.2

+If everything goes fine, your can run ZFS stuffs now.
+One can verify:

+>]# lsmod |grep zfs

+to see if the module has been loaded to the kernel.
+If so, run:

+>]# zpool status

+or

+>]#zpool list

+to chekc whether ZFS works fine.
+Since noe ZFS storage has been made, it supposed to print out anything yet, and that's fine.

 3).
 Install Lustre packages.

 I chose to install ZFS on step 2 because some of Lustre packages need ZFS.
+Now install Lustre packages:

 >]#rpm -ivh lustre-2.8.0-3.10.0_327.3.1.el7_lustre.x86_64.x86_64.rpm  lustre-modules-2.8.0-3.10.0_327.3.1.el7_lustre.x86_64.x86_64.rpm lustre-osd-zfs-2.8.0-3.10.0_327.3.1.el7_lustre.x86_64.x86_64.rpm lustre-osd-zfs-mount-2.8.0-3.10.0_327.3.1.el7_lustre.x86_64.x86_64.rpm